MikhailLenko/tensorscripts/README.md

 2. Install runtime dependencies with NPM
 `npm install`

+### Setup your Database & Schemas
+If you haven't yet setup your database and schemas, please do so.
+This only needs to be done once per machine.
+1. Create your postgres tensorscripts database.
+`createdb tensorscripts`
+2. Connect to your tensorscripts postgres database with psql `psql tensorscripts`
+3. Create your development schema inside the tensorscripts postgres database `CREATE SCHEMA development;`
+4. Create your test schema inside the tensorscripts postgres database `CREATE SCHEMA test;`
+5. Exit psql
+`\q`

+### Setup your database.json file
+In order for db-migrate to connect to the database it must know where it is and what credentials to use.
+Included in the repository is a file called database.json.sample.
+1. Make a copy of the database.json.sample file and remove the '.sample' `cp database.json.sample database.json`

 ### Start the Application
+1. Start your local postgres instance if it isn't already running.
+See the above PostgreSQL install steps 5 and 4 for how to do this.
+2. Update the database schema with the latest migrations.
+`db-migrate up`
-1. Turn the application on
+3. Turn the application on
 `npm start`
-2. Confirm the application is running by navigating to the below URL in your webbrowser.
+4. Confirm the application is running by navigating to the below URL in your webbrowser.
 `localhost:3000`

 ## Running the test suite